La Révolution française (film): Plot

-Louis XVI arrives at Paris while the Marquis de Lafayette reads the Declaration of the Rights of Man and of the Citizen out to the National Assembly as people from all corners of France read it for themselves or hear it.
-At the start of October, in the middle of a severe bread shortage, Versailles holds a welcoming banquet for Flanders Regiment officers after they arrive to defend the palace as a precaution.
-When word reaches Paris, Danton is enraged, and on 4 October, dictates a leaflet in the presence of Desmoulins to be printed and posted on the city walls, which calls the banquet an insult to liberty and also calls for insurrection.
-The day after the missive is sent, thousands of women march to demand bread and then turn towards Versailles, and male revolutionaries also join after Danton exhorts them to do so as a matter of honor and to protect what they have won.
+Louis XVI arrives at Paris while the Marquis de Lafayette reads the Declaration of the Rights of Man and of the Citizen out to the National Assembly.
+In October, Versailles holds a welcoming banquet for Flanders Regiment officers after they arrive to defend the palace as a precaution, due to bread shortages agitating the populace.
+When word reaches Paris, Danton is enraged, and on 4 October, dictates a leaflet in the presence of Desmoulins to be printed and posted on the city walls, calling the banquet an insult to liberty, and calling for insurrection.
+The day after the missive is sent, thousands of women march to demand bread, and head towards Versailles.
+They are joined by more revolutionaries at Danton's encouragement.

 The women storm the palace, overpowering the guards but stopping short of the King and Queen, protected by guards and soldiers.
-After the mob demands that the King appear on the balcony to prove he hasn't left and abandoned the people, Louis XVI appears on the balcony, followed by his wife, Marie Antoinette.
+At the request of the people, Louis XVI appears on the balcony, followed by his wife, Marie Antoinette, to prove their loyalties.
 As the mob prepares to shoot her, she kneels down, pleading forgiveness, and the mob relents, shouting "God save the Queen!".

-Afterward, Louis meets with inventor Joseph-Ignace Guillotin, and is presented with a model of a new execution device he names the Guillotine.
-At first, Guillotin proposes a crescent-shaped blade, but Louis, who claims he is experienced with mechanics, proposes a triangular blade instead, and designed like a saw, to Guillotin's delight.
+Afterward, Louis meets with inventor Joseph-Ignace Guillotin and works out the final design for a new device: the guillotine.
 Meanwhile, Danton starts his own political newspaper.
-A few days later, a celebration is held at the Champ de Mars, known today as the Fête de la Fédération.
-Some of those in the masses are Danton, Maximilien Robespierre, and many other revolutionaries.
-Lafayette and the people swear an oath of faith and loyalty to France.
+A few days later, the Fête de la Fédération is held on the Champ de Mars.
+Some of those in the masses are Danton, Robespierre, and Mirabeau, who privately express discontent with the celebration.
+Lafayette and the people swear an oath of faith and loyalty to France, while King Louis swears fidelity to the Constitution and the people.
 Soon afterwards, a mutiny in the Nancy garrison is quickly put down, many being beaten publicly to death or hanged.